We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 CFO and COO

-Jens is a seasoned senior leader in the energy and environmental sectors, including time as CFO for both BP Renewables and BP Norge.
-He has held key roles in various and international businesses bridging both organic and inorganic growth in addition to managing the company's innovation oversight and partnership creation.
+Jens has a 25+ year global career in the energy and environmental sectors, including roles as CFO for both BP Ventures and Halma.
+He has held key roles in venture and international expansion leading both organic and inorganic growth strategies through M&A, as well as innovation oversight and partnership creation.

 Kenny Davis